mattroach1111-glitch/BuildMate-MJR/REWARDS_SYSTEM_GUIDE.md

 ## Overview
 The BuildFlow Pro Rewards System incentivizes timely timesheet submissions through a comprehensive points-based rewards program.
 Staff earn points for consistent submissions, build streaks, unlock achievements, and compete on leaderboards.

-## Important: Leave Type Exclusions
-**Leave types and their impact on rewards:**

-**Break streaks and prevent bonuses:**
-- Sick Leave
-- Personal Leave
-- Annual Leave

-**Don't earn points but maintain streaks:**
-- RDO (Rostered Day Off)

-If any day in your week contains sick leave, personal leave, or annual leave, you will not receive weekly completion bonuses.
-RDO days don't affect weekly bonuses but still don't earn points.

 ## How Points Are Calculated

 ### Base Points